onnlucky/lawa-pona/README.md

 -   [ ] Difference in controller coming online, device coming online, user making changes, devices reporting changes.
 -   [ ] Use clusters to determine device type.
+-   [x] State reports should not interfere with timers.